nus-cs2113-AY2223S1/tp/docs/team/kyrenechua.md

 * Drew the class diagram of the Favourite/Unfavourite feature (Section 3.1) to explain how the `Favourite`, `FavouriteCommand`, `UnfavouriteCommand`, `Command`, and `FileStorage` classes work together to implement the favourite and unfavourite features.
+* Drew the class diagram for the Common Component (Section 2.7)

 ### Contributions to team-based tasks